digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 incompatible with SCU and require the use of a separate tool (and downtime).

-Next, you need to be aware of the new package-name scoping rules, and ensure that your package set does not violate this.
-In short, LF1.17 packages with the same package-name are unified under SCU, so you should ensure that all of your packages that aren't intended to be direct upgrades of each-other have unique package-names.
+Next, be aware of the new package-name scoping rules, and ensure that your package set does not violate them.
+In short, LF1.17 packages with the same package name are unified under SCU, so you should ensure that all of your packages that are not intended to be direct upgrades of each other have unique package names.
-Note also that within a given package-name, only one package for each version can exist.
+Note also that only one package for each version can exist within a given package name.
 LF1.15 packages are not subject to this restriction, and can exist alongside LF1.17 packages.